 I designed the blue print for my house in the woods overlooking the lake.
 After working on it daily for over 6 months, a crisis occurred.
 My father suddenly died.
 Reeling from the grief, my heart opened in a way it never had.
 It hit me like a ton of bricks that I wouldn’t live forever either, and I assessed the quality of my life.
 Everything was great except I didn’t live in the mountains overlooking the lake, surrounded by the tall trees.

-Step 3: Take the Risk.
-Act on Your Vision.
+Step 3: Take the Risk to Act on Your Vision.

 After praying with my friends, I decided to take the risk to build my dream home.
 I realized that my fears about not having enough money would never go away.
 I had to proceed in the direction of my dream, taking one step at a time.
 I asked God to reveal the next step, day after day.

 It’s been ten years now, and I am so grateful every time I look out my living room windows at the lake and mountains and the tall trees.
 No matter what is going on in my life, stressful or blissful, I am happy living in my beautiful Nature sanctuary.

 Now It’s Your Turn.

 - Find someone you trust to help you emotionally heal.
 Examine your most deeply held values and dreams.
 Intend to open to your Authentic Self and to God.
 I’m here to help you heal at the deepest level so you can let go of coping patterns that once helped you survive, but now limit your success.
 I’ll help you access to the most enduring love of all, the love of God.